 - a.
-All skilled nursing orders for antibiotics (oral, intra-muscular or intravenous), without specific limitations as to dosage, must be written on the antibiotic order sheet which specifies renewal frequency. - iv.
-Medical records shall be completed promptly and authenticated or signed by the relevant physician, nurse practitioner, physician assistant, clinical psychologist, dentist or podiatrist within five (5) calendar days following the patient's discharge.
+All skilled nursing orders for antibiotics (oral, intra-muscular or intravenous), without specific limitations as to dosage, must be written on the antibiotic order sheet which specifies documented in the medical record according to current policy, and must specify renewal frequency. - iv.
+Medical records shall be completed promptly and authenticated or signed by the relevant physician, nurse practitioner, physician assistant, clinical psychologist, dentist or podiatrist within five (5) calendar daysa timely manner and specified by current policy following the patient's discharge.